 A Quick Look at the Horizon Fitness EX-59 Elliptical

-Horizon has two elliptical trainers readily available: The Horizon EX-59 and the Horizon 7.0 AE elliptical.
-The brand has previously carried other models like the Evolve 3 and Evolve 5, but they are in the process of phasing these out.
+Horizon Fitness has seen some recent changes to the product lineup and at the moment, the Horizon EX-59 is the only cross trainer machine ready to purchase from the brand’s website.
+The brand has previously carried other models like the Horizon 70.
+AE, Evolve 3, and Evolve 5, but they are in the process of phasing these out.

 My Tips: